 - Ease of moving and maintaining your applications

-- Better security, less access needed to access the code running inside containers, and fewer software dependencies
+- Better security, less access needed to work with the code running inside containers, and fewer software dependencies

-Keep these advantages in mind as you create the cloud container infrastructure you need to build applications in the Cloud.
-Our philosophy is to use Docker containers for many of our applications instead of just building each application and distributing the application separately as you might with Heroku, CloudFront, Google App Engine, etc.
+Keep these benefits of Docker in mind as you create the container infrastructure necessary for building applications in the cloud.
+Our philosophy involves using Docker containers for many of our applications instead of just building each application and distributing the application separately as you might with Heroku, CloudFront, Google App Engine, etc.

 Learning About Docker Containers - Docker-Compose

-The Docker-compose is an open-source tool that allows you to easily define and deploy your containers using a build definition.
-You define a set of project-specific dependencies and define a set of build-time tasks that will build and deploy each container.
-For example, the following two projects represent the services that our application requires to work:
+Docker Compose is an open-source tool that allows you to easily define and deploy your containers using a build definition.
+You define a set of project-specific dependencies and build-time tasks that will build and deploy each container.
+The following two projects represent the services that our application requires to work:

 $ docker-compose up running: container_1 created /tmp/app /tmp/app/container_1-cc.docker.io/app/container_1-cc.docker.io container_2 created /tmp/app/container_2-cc.docker.io/app/container_2-cc.docker.io Container up running: container_1 created /tmp/app/container_1-cc.docker.io/app/container_1-cc.docker.io container_2 created /tmp/app/container_2-cc.docker.io/app/container_2-cc.docker.io Created new images/app_1.service Compiled "app/service/service_1.class" Started /tmp/app/service/service_1.service Running service "app/service/service_1.service" Starting container "app/service/service_1.service" Running Service "/tmp/service/service_1.service" /tmp/app/service/service_1.service